luscipher/ComputaGrafica/snakegame2d/README.md

 # Snake Game README
 This is a simple Snake Game implemented in JavaScript using the HTML5 Canvas element.
 In this game, you control a snake that moves around the canvas and tries to eat food to grow in size.
 The game ends if the snake collides with the canvas boundaries or itself.

-## Instructions
-Clone or download the repository to your local machine.

-Open the index.html file in a modern web browser that supports HTML5 Canvas.

-Use the arrow keys (left, right, up, down) to control the snake's direction.

-Eat the red food squares to increase your score.

-Avoid colliding with the boundaries of the canvas or the snake's own body.

-Click the "Reset" button to start a new game.

 ## Code Overview
 Here's an overview of the JavaScript code used to create the Snake Game: